 As salespeople become comfortable in their role and territory, they begin to develop strong relationships with certain customers.
-In fact, the longer a salesperson stays in a role, the more account champions she usually has.
+In fact, the longer a salesperson stays in a role, the more account champions they usually have.

 But familiarity breeds complacency.
-As soon as the rep gets comfortable and assumes she’s guaranteed her customer’s business -- both current and future -- she exposes herself to the competition.
+As soon as the rep gets comfortable and assumes they're guaranteed their customer's business -- both current and future -- they expose themselves to the competition.
 By far the biggest reason smaller, scrappier suppliers can kick out long-standing vendors?
 The incumbent stopped truly working the account.

 To avoid this fate, use a multi-threaded approach.
 Every month or quarter, ask yourself:

 "Do I know who all of the current customer stakeholders are?"